ICE L

-ICE L is a long-distance train which is being built by the Spanish company Talgo for the German train operator DB Fernverkehr and is scheduled to commence operation from 2024.
+ICE L is a long-distance locomotive-hauled push-pull train which is being manufactured by the Spanish company Talgo for the German train operator DB Fernverkehr.
 The name of the train was changed in 2021 from its previous working title ECx, with the L standing for low-floor entry.

-The manufacturer refers to the train units themselves as Talgo 230.
-They will replace old Intercity (IC) trains.

-Order
+The trains form part of the manufacturer's Talgo 230 family of trains.
+The Talgo Travca locomotives ordered for the service are designated DB Class 105.
+They will gradually replace the remaining oldest Intercity (IC) trains with an entry into service projected for December 2025 after several delays.

+History

-In November 2015, it was announced in a press release that Deutsche Bahn was planning to procure long-distance coaches in addition to the Intercity 2 double-decker trains.
+In November 2015, Deutsche Bahn announced that it was planning to procure long-distance coaches in addition to the Intercity 2 double-decker trains.
 These were intended for use on international routes and for operation on non-electrified lines and to have a higher maximum speed than the 160 km/h of the Intercity 2 carriages.
 The related call for tenders for a framework contract was published on 2 March 2017.

-In February 2019, Deutsche Bahn signed a framework agreement with Spanish manufacturer Patentes Talgo.
-Richard Lutz, chairman of Deutsche Bahn, announced that the best offer had been chosen, however Handelsblatt reported that Patentes Talgo was the only bidder.
+In February 2019, Deutsche Bahn signed a framework agreement with Spanish manufacturer Talgo.
+Richard Lutz, chairman of Deutsche Bahn, announced that the best offer had been chosen.

+Siemens Mobility had offered Vectron locomotives along with Viaggio brand passenger Railroad cars.

 The framework contract includes the delivery of up to 100 trains and in the first call 23 trains were ordered for a total cost that should amount to around 550 million euros.
 At about 24 million euros, each train is thus much cheaper than an ICE.

 The new rolling stock was presented to the public in mid-March 2019, under the working title ECx.
-Each train set will be 256 m long, and consist of 1 locomotive and 17 articulated cars.
+Each train is 256 m long and consists of one locomotive and 17 articulated cars.

 Each car is connected to the neighbouring car with a single-axle bogie, with double-axle bogies only at each end of the set.
 This gives each train 20 axles, in addition to those of the associated locomotive.
-Each unit will be delivered with a multi-system-electric Talgo Travca locomotive (19.5m, 4 axles, 72t).
+Each unit will be delivered with a multi-system-electric DB Class 105 locomotive (Talgo Travca locomotive - 19.5m, 4 axles, 72t).
 The single-axle carriage construction allows for a weight of 425 tonnes - which in turn makes it slightly lighter than a shorter seven-car ICE 4.

 Entry and floor heights are 76 cm throughout, allowing for step-free access from suitable platforms, and step-free passage throughout the train.

-The Deutsche Bahn and the Federal Ministry of Transport and Digital Infrastructure have announced that all future tenders for long-distance passenger vehicles will have equivalent accessibility requirements (76 cm step-free entry and passage).
+During 2019, Deutsche Bahn and the Federal Ministry of Transport and Digital Infrastructure jointly announced that all future tenders for long-distance passenger vehicles will have equivalent accessibility requirements (76 cm step-free entry and passage).